3DPPE: 3D Point Positional Encoding for Multi-Camera 3D Object Detection Transformers

-\textbf{Multi-camera 3D object detection.} Previous works utilize monocular detection to process each view separately, and then use post-processing to merge the detection results in a unified coordinate system.
-This paradigm cannot utilize information from multiple views simultaneously and tends to miss truncated objects.
-Recently, the promising paradigm converts multi-camera features from perspective view to BEV, and then perform object detection under BEV.
-The LSS-based and the DETR-based approaches are the most representative ones.
-For the former, BEVDet\cite{bevdet} and BEVDet4D\cite{bevdet4d} follow the LSS\cite{lss} to transform multi-camera features into a dense BEV representation by predicting the categorical depth distribution of each pixel in the image feature map.
-BEVDepth\cite{bevdepth} and STS\cite{sts} further introduce explicit depth supervision for improving the quality of the predicted depth.
-Among the DETR-based methods, BEVFormer\cite{bevformer} constructs a dense BEV representation using a set of grid-shaped BEV queries to aggregate spatial and temporal features.
-DETR3D\cite{detr3d} samples 2D image features by projecting 3D reference points generated by object queries onto all views.
-PETR series \cite{petr,petrv2} proposed the 3D PE to transform the image features to 3D position-aware features, which can be interacted with object queries directly in 3D space.
+Among the transformer-based methods, BEVFormer \cite{bevformer} constructs a dense BEV representation using a set of grid-shaped BEV queries to aggregate spatial and temporal features.
+DETR3D \cite{detr3d} samples 2D image features by projecting 3D reference points generated by object queries onto all views.
+The PETR series \cite{petr, petrv2} proposes the 3D position-encoding (PE) to transform the image features into 3D position-aware features, which can be directly interacted with object queries in 3D space.
+Following PETR series, Focal-PETR \cite{wang2022focal} utilizes instance-guided supervision and spatial alignment module to adaptively focus object queries on discriminative foreground regions; MV2D \cite{wang2023object} generates a dynamic object query from 2D detector result, and one object query aggregates the feature from its corresponding 2D bounding box region.

+In this paper, we follow PETR to perform 3D object detection with the transformer-based paradigm.
+However, in contrast to the previous approaches \cite{wang2022focal, wang2023object} that leverage 2D prior to improving 3D object detection, we devote our main efforts on investigate the 3D positional encoding, which has been rarely studied in the literature.